SCFLRLP/scrp-department-utils/README.md

 - `npm install dotenv`
 - `npm install nodemon`

-**Failure to install these WILL result in the project not starting.**
+**Failure to install these WILL result in the project not starting.
+(SCRP Usage allows other people/servers to use this code)**